-Travel 90 million years back in time and walk with a T. rex at this home to life-size robotic dinosaurs.
-Kids can feel like paleontologists and look at fossils, experience IMAX 3D and study dino eating habits.
-It’s only open in the summer, making it an awesome camp field trip.
+Travel 90 million years back in time to walk with a T. rex at this home to 32 life-size robotic dinosaurs.
+Lil’ paleontologists can look at fossils and experience IMAX 3-D. This attraction is only open in the warmer months.

 73 Kahdena Rd., Morristown

 At this living history farm, kids can experience what life was like in the fields at the turn of the century.
-If your kids learn by doing, they’ll love feeding chickens, grinding corn and collecting eggs to get a taste of the past.
+They’ll love getting their hands dirty feeding chickens, grinding corn and collecting eggs.

 222 N. 20th St., Philadelphia, PA

-Do you vividly remember crawling your way through the gigantic human heart at this science museum?
-It’s still there, along with awesome new features like a mirror maze, escape room, live science shows and 3D printing displays.
+Do you remember crawling your way through the gigantic human heart at this science haven?
+It’s still there, along with features like a mirror maze, escape room, live science shows and 3-D printing displays.

 32 Evans St., Franklin

-New Jersey is known for its abundance of fluorescent rocks (which means they glow cool colors under different kinds of UV or black light).
-This spot gives your little geologist a thrill as he learns how minerals and mining affect us.
+New Jersey’s known for its abundance of fluorescent rocks (they glow cool colors under different kinds of UV or blacklight).
+Give your little geologist a thrill as he collects and classifies his own finds.

 140 Franklin Tpke., Waldwick

 Students in grades one through six can participate in Gaga and the Physics of Motion.
-They’ll get exclusive access to the facility, hands-on physics activities and exercise playing Gaga Ball in the Gaga Pit.
+They’ll get exclusive access to the facility, hands-on physics activities and tons of exercise playing in the Gaga Pit.

 2040 Springdale Rd., Ste.
 100, Cherry Hill

-This attraction is perfect for kids 10 and younger, who can help build a two-story house in the Under Construction exhibit and play hockey in the Flyers Mini Rink.
+Kids 10 and younger can help build a two-story house in the Under Construction exhibit and play hockey in the Flyers mini rink.